OleVik/grav-theme-scholar/README.md

       - [x] Already used for most content-templates
       - [x] assignCounter()-method
       - [x] Style with CSS (data using `attr()`-property)
-    - [ ] Also footnotes, sidenotes, figures - as explicitly linked to tags as possible
+    - [x] Also footnotes (done by Markdown Extra), sidenotes (done by Tufte itself), figures (done) - as explicitly linked to tags as possible
   - [x] A11y fails in CSS: https://thatdevgirl.com/blog/before-after-accessibility, https://tink.uk/accessibility-support-for-css-generated-content/, https://www.powermapper.com/tests/screen-readers/content/css-generated-content/
     - [x] Implemented as a root-level class
 - [x] API standardisation